 - The provincial government recently announced a new COVID-19 job protection leave.
 An employee can take unpaid, job-protected leave related to COVID-19 if they're unable to work for any of the following reasons: - They have been diagnosed with COVID-19 and are following the instructions of a medical health officer or the advice of a doctor or nurse - They are in quarantine or self-isolation and are acting in accordance with an order of the provincial health officer, an order made under the Quarantine Act (Canada), guidelines from the B.C.
-Centre for Disease Control or guidelines from the Public Health Agency of Canada

-- Their employer has directed them not to work due to concern about their exposure to others - They need to provide care to their minor child or a dependent adult who is their child or former foster child for a reason related to COVID-19, including a school, daycare or similar facility closure - They are outside of B.C. and unable to return to work due to travel or border restrictions - The COVID-19 leave is retroactive to January 27, 2020, the date the first presumptive COVID-19 case was confirmed in British Columbia. - During this public health emergency, employees can take this job-protected leave for the reasons above as long as they need it, without putting their job at risk. - Once it is no longer needed, this leave will be removed from the Employment Standards Act.
+Centre for Disease Control or guidelines from the Public Health Agency of Canada - Their employer has directed them not to work due to concern about their exposure to others - They need to provide care to their minor child or a dependent adult who is their child or former foster child for a reason related to COVID-19, including a school, daycare or similar facility closure - They are outside of B.C. and unable to return to work due to travel or border restrictions - During this public health emergency, employees can take this job-protected leave for the reasons above as long as they need it, without putting their job at risk. - Once it is no longer needed, this leave will be removed from the Employment Standards Act.
 For more information, please visit speak with your employer or go to https://www2.gov.bc.ca/gov/content/employment-business/employment-standards-advice/employment-standards/time-off/leaves-of-absence